-Earlier in this review, we observed the various claims made by Power Life with High Impact Whey Protein.
-After taking a long and hard look at the ingredients and science behind this protein powder, we can finally compare those claims to the reality.
+Earlier in this review, we told you about the various claims made by Power Life with High Impact Whey Protein.
+After taking a long and hard look at the ingredients and the science behind this protein powder, we can finally compare those claims to reality.

 They use whey protein isolate, which is good for those that generally have difficulty digesting whey protein.
-That’s a good sign because the main ingredient in this formula is whey protein, and that’s where a majority of the benefits are going to come from.
+That is a good sign because the main ingredient in this formula is whey protein, and that is where a majority of the benefits are going to come from.

-With that being said, the added digestive enzymes are excellent for any consumer, making the whey protein more easily digested.
+With that being said, the digestive enzymes designed to improve digestion are excellent for any consumer.
 This means less undigested whey protein, which ends up being excreted out of your body to no avail.

-I like the addition of Chlorella as well, although there are a wide range of ingredients you can choose to improve antioxidant activity and immune response.
-Either way, it helps improve overall health — which all of us could use more of.
+We like the addition of Chlorella as well, although there is a wide range of ingredients you can choose to improve antioxidant activity and immune response.
+Either way, it helps improve your overall health, which all of us could use more of.

 High Impact Whey Protein is a quality protein powder offered by Power Life, a company owned by Tony Horton.
 It combines quality protein with digestive enzymes, HMB, Vitamin D3, and Chlorella to enhance its absorption inside the body.

-If you’re finding it difficult to digest your typical whey protein powder, give this one a try.
+If you are finding it difficult to digest your typical whey protein powder, give this one a try.
 It might be exactly what you need!

 While this is a quality formula from a quality company, it is far more expensive than most protein powders on the market today.
 That will turn away some customers, but it will still be a safe and effective supplement for those that do purchase it.